-The 47th President of the United States to ensure aggressive enforcement and funding of existing federal laws; advance sound public policies; and implement presidential directives and a robust legislative agenda to prevent the online exploitation and abuse of children.
+The 47th President of the United States is to ensure aggressive enforcement and funding of existing federal laws; advance sound public policies; and implement presidential directives and a robust legislative agenda to prevent the online exploitation and abuse of children.

 EIE is a non-partisan not-for-profit educational organization and does not promote, endorse or oppose any particular political candidate.